Hi my name is David and I don’t eat breakfast.

 I have really limited time.
 I work long hours, I go to the gym and have my family to take care of.
 What do you think?
 I don’t see how I can eat enough.

 I’m 5’9.
 A healthy weight for a man my size is no more than 168 lbs.
-That means I need 2,200-2,500 calories per day.
-That’s not a lot of food and it’s quite easy for me to hit that target with two small meals and one big dinner.
+That means I need 2,500 calories per day MAX.
+That’s not a lot of food and it’s quite easy for me to hit that target with two big meals and a snack.

 If you’re someone who needs 4,000 or 5,000 calories and can’t eat enough or does not have enough time then plan out your meals.
 If that seems unappealing, try a weekly fast where you take one day off a week in order to get the benefits that intermittent fasting provides.